-Want to make your own ghillie suit?
+Want to learn how to make a ghillie suit?
 Check this tutorial out before you decide to buy a brand new one.
 It’s fairly easy to put together plus having your DIY ghillie suit won’t break the bank!

 A ghillie suit is something I have been meaning to buy forever.